 Emily Rios offers health conscious, hands-on cooking classes for children.
 Her background as a teacher and social worker have helped shape her belief that cooking is a powerful medium to develop social, cognitive, language and motor skills.
 A self-proclaimed ?foodie,?
 Ms. Rios has a strong background in Asian and Latin American cuisine.
 This summer, Creative Cooks Camp offers 10 weeks of cooking and food explorations for ages 5-11.
 Days will be spent in and out of the kitchen; cooking and visiting international markets and local farms.
 Come cook with us!

 5945 Strickland Ave.

 Edith Katsman, the camp director, and I are proud to lead our wonderful staff at Mill Basin Day Camp as we have done for the past 15 years.
-Please plan a time to stop by to visit and tour our facility to discuss the camp program.
+Please plan a time to stop by to visit and tour our facility and discuss the camp program.
 Edith and I want to know how we personally can make this summer one that your family will remember forever.

-Jack Grosbard, owner, Mill Basin Day Camp
+Sincerely, Jack Grosbard, owner, Mill Basin Day Camp